-Québec is an outlier in terms of procedure.
-The test for authorization of class proceedings in Québec is similar to that in the common law jurisdictions, with some significant differences.
-For example, the court need not consider whether a class proceeding is preferable to another form of proceeding.
-It is merely necessary for the moving party to show that joinder and representative proceedings with the mandate of class members are both impracticable.
+The test for authorization of class proceedings in Québec is thus similar to that in the common law jurisdictions, with some significant differences, namely that there is no need to show that a class proceeding is preferable to another form of proceeding.
+However, although not a formal criterion, the court will consider whether the principles of proportionality and the proper administration of justice are respected and favoured by the class action.

 Canada is an arbitration-friendly jurisdiction.
 The Supreme Court of Canada has affirmed that arbitration clauses should be enforced absent legislative direction to the contrary and has repeatedly called for judicial deference to be shown to arbitrators to determine their own jurisdiction.
-Each unique arbitration clause and classaction waiver will be interpreted on a statute-by-statute basis, with the understanding that the courts will allow freedom of contract to prevail over the procedural right to class actions.
-Enforcement of an arbitration clause is unlikely in the face of claims under provincial consumer legislation which expressly prohibits such clauses (Ontario, Québec and Alberta unless ministerial approval is obtained) or where legislation creates a general right to commence a court action for relief in respect of conduct regulated by the statute.
-Courts must take a contextual, textual and purposive approach to the interpretation of the relevant statute when making a determination of the arbitration agreement's enforceability.
-The outcome of this statutory and contractual analysis may result in some claims being referred to arbitration, while others are allowed to continue in the courts: see, for example, Seidel v.
+Each unique arbitration clause and class-action waiver will be interpreted on a statute-by-statute basis, with the understanding that the courts will allow freedom of contract to prevail over the procedural right to class actions.
+Enforcement of an arbitration clause is unlikely in the face of claims under provincial consumer legislation which expressly prohibits such clauses (Ontario, Québec, and Alberta unless ministerial approval is obtained) or where legislation creates a general right to commence a court action for relief in respect of conduct regulated by the statute.
+Courts must take a contextual, textual, and purposive approach to the interpretation of the relevant statute when making a determination of the arbitration agreement's enforceability.
+The outcome of this statutory and contractual analysis may result in some claims being referred to arbitration, while others are allowed to continue in the courts.
+See, for example, Telus Communications Inc. v.
+Wellman, 2019 SCC 19, involving both consumers and non-consumers; Seidel v.
 Telus Communications Inc., [2011] 1 S.C.R.
-531, 2011 SCC 15 in the consumer protection context or Heller v.
-Uber Technologies Inc., 2018 ONSC 718 in the employment law context.
+531, 2011 SCC 15, in the consumer protection context; or Heller v.
+Uber Technologies Inc., 2020 SCC 16, in the employment law context.

-With regards to challenges to an arbitrator's jurisdiction, the general rule is for the question to be first resolved by the arbitrator.
+With regard to challenges to an arbitrator's jurisdiction, the general rule is for the question to be first resolved by the arbitrator.
 It would be acceptable for a court to depart from this general rule only if the challenge is based on a question of law, or questions of mixed law and fact requiring only superficial consideration of the documentary evidence.